 The largest loan for which I was responsible was a Parent PLUS loan.
 Though technically this was in my parents’ name, I took over the loan after graduation.
 After all, the loan paid for my education.

-IBR is one of the better options out there since it considers your income when determining payments.
-Because I did not have that as an option, and since my monthly payments were quite frankly insane ($975!), I decided to refinance with SoFi.
+But as mentioned, IBR is one of the better options out there since it considers your income when determining payments.
+Since I didn’t have that as an option, and since my monthly payments were quite frankly insane ($975!), I decided to refinance with SoFi.